clickataxi/api-documentation/index.md

 #### Response attributes

+`completed` True if booking may be considered as completed i.e. a client has completed trip or trip has failed.

 `statuses` List of statuses associated with booking.
 Statuses are localized based on client language.

 `statuses[id]` Unique id of booking status returned.
 May be used by you to check if a given status has been handled/displayed for users.